 The aim is to clear the tiles on each board by combining digits to reach the target number.
 You can only click on adjacent tiles so you’ve got to use mental recall of bonds as well as knowledge of number patterns to find the right combination.
 You get extra points for clearing the board before the bonus timer runs out, and for using starred tiles in your number sentences.

 This game was really quite engaging and challenging for my daughter as the target numbers got higher.
-It’s definitely one I’d recommend for a bit of a booster to mental calculation skills.
+It’s definitely one I’d recommend for a bit of a booster of mental calculation skills.

 Hidden Object And Spot The Difference Games